Runi-VN/LegoHouse/README.md

 # LegoHouse

+### 2nd semester 2nd project
+This project was made directly after [Cupcake](https://github.com/Castau/CupCake) to ensure that we (students) had all learned the same required knowledge from the Cupcake project.
+Therefore the project was made individually.

+This was primarily because we worked as 3-5-man groups, so some students might have missed out on some parts, i.e. how to use JDBC to connect to a database.

+Due to this, the overall design and some parts are straight up ripped out of the Cupcake project.

 ### Installation and use
 1) Set up your database using the included SQL script.
 (Found in \_extra)
 2) Change the DBConnector to your setup.
 (Found in the data layer)
 3) Clean and build. **The tests should fail**, considering you haven't set up a test database for my specific project.
 Either delete them or comment them out.

-2nd semester 2nd project
-This project was made directly after [Cupcake](https://github.com/Castau/CupCake) to ensure that we (students) had all learned the same required knowledge from the Cupcake project.
-This was primarily because we worked as 3-5-man groups, so some students might have missed out on some parts, i.e. how to use JDBC to connect to a database.

-Due to this, the overall design and some parts are straight up ripped out of the Cupcake project.

 [Project description](https://datsoftlyngby.github.io/dat2sem2019Spring/Modul3/LegoHus.html)